dd/Meringue/README.md

 		* [x] Testing
 	* [x] Abstract model with publishing flag
 	* [x] Abstract model with the functionality of publishing in a certain period
-	* [ ] Universal manager worked with all abstract models
 * i18n
-	* [ ] Field translation simplification functionality when using [django-modeltranslation](https://django-modeltranslation.readthedocs.io/en/latest/)
+	* [x] Field translation simplification functionality when using [django-modeltranslation](https://django-modeltranslation.readthedocs.io/en/latest/)
 	* [x] Localization of all texts in the library
 * utils
 	* [x] Method and template tag for getting date range